 There are 11 churches in two clusters.
 Some are quarried out of enlarged caves, whilst others are painstakingly carved out of volcanic rock.
 One, Bet Medhane Alem, is the largest rock-hewn church on earth covering over 800m² and standing 11½ m tall.
 Two nights should be long enough to satisfy most people’s desires.
 For the real enthusiast, the area around Lalibela is punctuated with more churches and monasteries and can be explored by 4X4 or by mule.

 A recent upgrade to the airport has made Lalibela accessible year round.
 Daily flights link it to Addis, Gondar and Axum, allowing it to be integrated into a natural circuit of northern Ethiopia’s historic sites.
-If you have more time and would prefer the long, scenic journey on gravel roads, it is possible to reach Lalibela by 4X4 from Bahir Dar or Gondar.
+If you have more time and would prefer the scenic road journey, it is possible to reach Lalibela by 4X4 from Gondar.